 If, therefore, we can perceive things as immortal Facts, eternal in Space, if we realize that man as an endless Fact is only deluding himself into the belief that he is a fragmentary creature, then we withdraw from life its greatest power to hurt us.
 The great disaster of destruction is only the falling back of forms into their natural elements,-thus we realize that nothing can be nor ever has been destroyed.
-Nothing can die, no one can die; body and spirit may be separated, but the physical matter of the fact that their father would no that body goes back to its own primordial element, it is not destroyed.
+Nothing can die, no one can die; body and spirit may be separated, but the physical matter of that body goes back to its own primordial element, it is not destroyed.
 Only a pattern is broken up and the life that is within that form is indestructible and has as its great potential power the ability to create forms forever.
 The moment we know this, the moment we realize this, that same moment disaster ends as a belief in us, and ending there ends everywhere, for disaster is only a personal selfishness, an inadequate viewpoint of a Fact.
 If we can only get that realization it will build within us a strength and courage over which no disaster can have power.
 If we can realize with the Gita, the great Classic of India, "No man is slain and no man slayeth," then the pattern of disaster, our conviction of the significance of things as we see them, is broken up and with it the whole illusional structure of our reflexes.
 Disasters, so called, are motions in the Law of Life by which patterns are broken up.
-Nothing is destroyed but an outgrown pattern, and there is within Nature the infinite capacity to create new patterns; there is within Space the infinite capacity to project new forms, and there is within man as Spirit the infinite capacity to project himself as personality, age after age, millenium after millenium, toward the Real, toward final identification with the great principle of Universal Harmony.
+Nothing is destroyed but an outgrown pattern, and there is within Nature the infinite capacity to create new patterns; there is within Space the infinite capacity to project new forms, and there is within man as Spirit the infinite capacity to project himself as personality, age after age, millenium after millenium, toward the